commonknowledge/join/readme.md

 - **Join Form** An email address field which lets someone enter their email address, press a button and launch the join flow.
 When they arrive at the join flow, their email address will be automatically filled in.
 As seen on the middle of the current join page.
 - **Membership Benefits** A listing of membership benefits.
 You can add as many as you like and an icon to illustrate them.
 As seen on the bottom of the current join page.

-These blocks are lightly styled by a simple Bootstrap based WordPress theme that sticks to The Green Party brand.
-This is also found within this repository.

-Without the WordPress theme the blocks and the join flow are functional, but render as plain HTML without styling.

 ## Build and Deployment Workflow

 ### Build